-- 214. Dr. Moline acted without any privilege, authorization, or immunity in making her false statements.
-The statements alleged herein are not protected statements of scientific opinion but, rather, economically-motivated, false, and inaccurate statements concerning the data underlying her Article. - 215.
+- 234. Dr. Moline acted without any privilege, authorization, or immunity in making her false statements.
+The statements alleged herein are not protected statements of scientific opinion but, rather, economically-motivated, false, and inaccurate statements concerning the data underlying her Article. - 235.
 Dr. Moline's false statements were made of and concerning LTL's products.
-Dr. Moline's false statements impugned the safety of all cosmetic talc products, including Johnson's Baby Powder and Shower to Shower products were well-recognized, the leading brands among a discrete and limited number of cosmetic talc products in the market.
+Dr. Moline's false statements impugned the safety of all cosmetic talc products, including Johnson's Baby Powder and Shower to Shower.
+Johnson's Baby Powder and Shower to Shower products were well-recognized, the leading brands among a discrete and limited number of cosmetic talc products in the market.
 The Article identifies Johnson's Baby Powder (product "D") and Shower to Shower (product "I") as two of the 22 brands of cosmetic talc allegedly used by the Article's 33 subjects.
-According to the Article, 19 of the 33 subjects allegedly used Johnson's Baby Powder-more than any other brand. - 216.
+According to the Article, 19 of the 33 subjects allegedly used Johnson's Baby Powder-more than any other brand. - 236.
 Dr. Moline's false statements were published contemporaneously with statements referring to Johnson's Baby Powder, including through Congressional testimony, advocacy events, plaintiff attorney websites, and various media outlets.
-For example, the subcommittee chairman began the hearing featuring Dr. Moline's Congressional testimony by referencing allegations of asbestos in "Johnson and Johnson's talc-based baby powder" and by displaying images of Johnson's Baby Powder. - 217.
-Anyone reading, hearing, or otherwise receiving Dr. Moline's false statements would have associated those statements with the Johnson's Baby Powder and Shower to Shower products.
-Indeed, on repeated occasions, Johnson & Johnson and LTL were asked to comment on Dr. Moline's Article and false statements, thereby demonstrating that readers of the statements in fact associated them with LTL's products.
+For example, the subcommittee chairman began the hearing featuring Dr. Moline's Congressional testimony by referencing allegations of asbestos in "Johnson and

+Johnson's talc-based baby powder" and by displaying images of Johnson's Baby Powder.

-- 218. After the online publication of the Article, Dr. Moline has been disclosed in 58 cosmetic talc/mesothelioma cases against LTL.
-Dr. Moline routinely relies on her Article in these cases.
-Moreover, in 63 cosmetic talc/mesothelioma cases against LTL, a combined 20 other plaintiff experts have relied on the Article in either their deposition or court disclosures. - 219.
-As a direct and proximate cause of Dr. Moline's false statements, LTL has suffered, and continues to suffer, actual and special damages, including, without limitation, lost profits on the sale of Johnson's Baby Powder and Shower to Shower caused by the widespread dissemination of the Article; increased fees to defend (including substantial fees paid to attorneys, expert witnesses, and other professionals to investigate, respond to, and defend against Dr. Moline's assertions) and resolve Talc Claims; and other expenses incurred to counteract and prevent Dr. Moline's false statements from causing further harm (including the costs of this litigation). - 220.
-Dr. Moline knew or reasonably should have anticipated that her false statements and subsequent acts of concealment would cause the aforementioned actual and special damages to LTL.
+- 237. Anyone reading, hearing, or otherwise receiving Dr. Moline's false statements would have associated those statements with the Johnson's Baby Powder and Shower to Shower products.
+Indeed, on repeated occasions, Johnson & Johnson and LTL were asked to comment on Dr. Moline's Article and false statements, thereby demonstrating that readers of the statements in fact associated them with LTL's products. - 238.
+After the online publication of the Article, Dr. Moline has been disclosed in 58 cosmetic talc/mesothelioma cases against LTL, many of which are in New Jersey.
+Dr. Moline routinely relies on her Article in these cases, including in the New Jersey cases.
+Moreover, in 63 cosmetic talc/mesothelioma cases against LTL, a combined 20 other plaintiff experts have relied on the Article in either their deposition or court disclosures. - 239.
+As a direct and proximate cause of Dr. Moline's false statements, LTL has suffered, and continues to suffer, actual and special damages, including, without limitation, lost profits on the sale of Johnson's Baby Powder and Shower to Shower caused by the widespread dissemination of the Article; increased fees to defend (including substantial fees paid to attorneys, expert witnesses, and other professionals to investigate, respond to, and defend against Dr. Moline's assertions)

+and resolve Talc Claims; and other expenses incurred to counteract and prevent Dr. Moline's false statements from causing further harm (including the costs of this litigation).
+LTL felt the brunt of this harm in New Jersey, where its principal place of business is located.

+240. Dr. Moline knew or reasonably should have anticipated that her false statements and subsequent acts of concealment would cause the aforementioned actual and special damages to LTL.